Olympic FC

-Olympic Football Club is a semi-professional soccer club based in Brisbane, Queensland.
+Olympic Football Club is a semi-professional football club based in Brisbane, Queensland.
 The club was founded in 1967 and currently competes in the National Premier Leagues Queensland, with home matches played at Goodwin Park.
-The club has grown tremendously in the past 15 years growing from 190 registered players to over 855 players.
+The club has grown tremendously in the past 15 years growing from 190 registered players to over 955 players.

 History

 Olympic FC was founded in 1967 by Greek immigrants, under the name Pan Rhodian Soccer Club, affiliated with Queensland Soccer Association.
 The following year the club joined the Queensland Soccer Federation, changing its name to Brisbane Olympic United as a condition of joining the federation.
 The club colours were originally blue and white until changing to red and white in the late 2000s.
 In 2008, the club again changed its name to Olympic FC upon joining the Queensland State League (QSL).
 After playing in the QSL in 2008 and 2009, the club elected to play in the Brisbane Premier League for the 2010 season.

 The Queensland State League was ultimately superseded by the National Premier Leagues competition.
 In 2013, Olympic FC was awarded a licence to compete in the inaugural Queensland National Premier Leagues season, a recognition of the club's stature in the state.
 The NPL is Australia's second highest footballing tier.